-Activity Total Small objects (less than 50 employees) Medium- sized objects (50-500 empl.)
-Large objects (More than 500 empl.)
+Activity Total Small objects Medium-sized Large objects

+, and the second (less than 50 objects (More than 500

+employees) (50-500 empl.) empl.)

-Enterprises transferred for privatization 855 561 257 37
+Enterprises assigned for privatization 855 561 257 37

-(transferred from the Ministry of Agriculture) 40 39 1 0
+Enterprises transferred from the Ministry 40 39 1 0

+of Agriculture

 Enterprises transferred for liquidation 75 75 0 0

 Repeated privatization 15 13 2 0

-Privatization objects after split of enterprises 1,577 1,25 7 283 37
+Privatization objects after split of 1,577 1,257 283 37

+enterprises

-Privatization cancelled or enterprises merged with other companies 187 182 5 1
+Privatization cancelled or enterprises 188 182 5 1

+merged with other companies

 Privatization temporarily stopped 6 4 2 0

-Restitution process initiated 62 53 5 0
+Restitution process initiated 58 53 5 0

 Liquidation or insolvency procedure initiated 187 140 41 6

 Privatization Regulations approved 879 661 194 24

 Transactions concluded:

 - purchase agreements signed 813 600 192 21

 - invested into private companies 4 2 2 0

 - privatized without majority owner 4 0 2 2

-- privatized by the Ministry of Agriculture 36 36 0 0
+- privatized by the Ministry of 36 36 0 0

+Agriculture

 Proceeds of sale in LVL million:

 - cash 46.2

 - privatization vouchers 60.6

-18. [The representative of Latvia confirmed the readiness of Latvia to ensure the transparency of its ongoing privatization programme and to keep WTO Members informed of its progress in the reform of its transforming economic and trade regime.
+18. The representative of Latvia confirmed the readiness of Latvia to ensure the transparency of its ongoing privatization programme and to keep WTO Members informed of its progress in the reform of its transforming economic and trade regime.
 He stated that his Government would provide annual reports to WTO Members on developments in its programme of privatization as long as the privatization programme would be in existence along the lines of that provided to the Working Party.
 He also stated that his Government would provide annual reports on other issues related to its economic reforms as relevant to its obligations under the WTO until 1 January 2003.
-The Working Party took note of these commitments.]
+The Working Party took note of these commitments.